 Free service offerings.
 This pandemic changed a lot of things, but it also opened windows of opportunities when it comes to marketing activities.
 Offer free services, content, or access to other resources on your company’s website.
 This will encourage loyalty from existing customers and invite new prospects to try your product and services.
 It will also (for a moment) divert their attention from the crisis and focus them on proactive measures they can take.
 You’re not only offering free services, but you’re also offering a positive impact.

 Create flexible payment options.
 Customers might be facing difficult times during the crisis, some customers face financial difficulties, while most lost their jobs or businesses.
 Help customers by adjusting your payment options.
-Creating additional payment options that fits your customers’ current situation reduce the financial burdens your customers face in the short run and will make them feel that your company understands.
+Creating additional payment options that fit your customers’ current situation reduces the financial burdens your customers face in the short run and will make them feel that your company understands.

 Listen.
 Listen.
 Listen.
 Customer success managers and other customer-facing teams should be more attentive to customer questions to capture their new goals.
 In such a fluid situation, the knowledge base should be updated often with new customer questions.
 SaaS businesses must also be prepared to make quick changes to their offering in favor of customer needs as we navigate these uncertain times.
 Keep in mind that customers can be a source of new ideas, and acting on their comments makes them feel more valued.